rdang4/rdang4/README.md

 I am an aspiring Data/Financial Analyst.
 Passionate about solving complex problems and placing myself in situations where I can take on challenges.

 Recent graduate with a Bachelors in Economics with courses focused on econometrics, statistics, and data gathering/collection.
 I became intrigued by the concept of collecting extensive data and wanted to continuously learn more.
-I decided to further my education and this lead me to engage in projects and courses by learning more about SQL, Python, and R.
+I decided to further my education and this led me to engage in projects and courses by learning more about SQL, Python, and R.

 ### 🌱 Courses I am currently taking
 - [Python for Financial Analysis and Algorithmic Trading on Udemy](https://www.udemy.com/course/python-for-finance-and-trading-algorithms/)